 Allow us to clarify an important element of real-time data: It’s provided in real time.

-Not weeks, days, 24 hours, or even 60 minutes from the time of request.
+Not weeks, days, 24 hours, or even 60 minutes after your request.
 But in the moment.

 Here’s a real-time marketing example that proves why you need instant data access:

 - Objective: You’re a marketing manager.
-You want to commence with real-time marketing to get the attention of your target audience and convert past visitors and current prospects into paying customers.
-This is a tactic used by brands across several industries — from retailers to publishers — with the goal of serving messaging to just one, targeted, potentially lucrative segment.
+You want to get the attention of your target audience and convert anonymous website visitors and known prospects in your database into paying customers.

-- Problem: You need up-to-the-minute, accurate data for the chosen segment, like their most recent and relevant brand interactions.
-But your database doesn’t update their customer profiles in real time because your current primary marketing tech only offers batch processing.
-By the time your system processes the new info, your window of marketing opportunity has closed (or at least narrowed).
+- Problem: You need up-to-the-minute, accurate data for individuals, but your database doesn’t update their customer profiles in real time because your current tech only offers batch processing.

-- Result: All relevant customer data from your martech — CRM, DMP, ESP, data warehouses, and other core software you use — consolidates in your CDP in real time.
-If you have BlueConic, your segments automatically and dynamically update in real time, allowing you to activate that data moments after merging.
+- Result: All relevant customer data from your across your tech stack — CRM, DMP, ESP, etc. — syncs in your CDP in real time.
+In BlueConic specifically, your segments automatically and dynamically update in real time, allowing you to activate that data moments after merging.

-When you have time-sensitive promotional activities required to convert new customers — prospective subscribers of your newspaper, possible buyers of your clothing line, fans of your sports team, etc. — it’s critical today to have precise, reliable data access for those particular people and segments.
+When you have time-sensitive promotional activities required to convert new customers, it’s critical today to have precise, reliable data access for those particular people and segments.

 Individualization a primary goal for brands with their real-time marketing strategies

-We will never, ever say it’s “either-or” when it comes individualization and personalization (which, by the way, are not one and the same, despite what some marketers may say.)
+We will never, ever say it’s “either-or” when it comes individualization and personalization.

 However, individualization can offer more value than the latter for certain companies, like ecommerce organizations, financial services firms, and direct-to-consumer brands.

-In short, individual marketing is a hyper-targeted version of personalized marketing.
+In short, individualized marketing is a hyper-targeted version of personalized marketing.

 Both utilize real-time data related to distinct customer segments to employ real-time marketing and messaging.
 But the former approach allows you to provide much more targeted, custom messaging that a given customer knows is meant just for them.